golemfactory/golem-docs/src/pages/docs/creators/javascript/examples/working-with-images.md

 ---
-Title: Using Golem images
+title: Working with Golem images
-Description: Examples of how to use your own Golem image in a requestor script
+description: Examples of how to use your own Golem image in a requestor script
 ---

 {% alert level="info" %}

 # Prerequisites
-Yagna daemon installed and running with `try_golem` app-key configured.
+Yagna service installed and running with `try_golem` app-key configured.

 [gvmkit-build installed](/docs/creators/javascript/examples/tools/gvmkit-build-installation),